810 Naval Air Squadron: Sea King (1983-2001)

 The Sea King HAS.6 Operational Evaluation Unit (OEU) was reassigned to 810 Squadron in July 1993 when it absorbed ’E’ Flight of 826 Naval Air Squadron following its disbandment.
 The Sea King HAS.6 provided enhancements to the fundamental airframe and the primary transmission system, in addition to more advanced ASW sonar, MAD systems, and the capability to deploy Sea Eagle anti-ship missiles.
 In late 1994, the squadron assumed responsibility for the Sea King Flights aboard the Royal Navy's Type 22 Frigates, which had previously been managed by 819 Squadron.

 Furthermore, beginning in March 1998, it undertook all training responsibilities previously held by the disbanded 706 Squadron.
 In 1998, 810 Squadron Sea Flight received the Boyd Trophy for their successful rescue of survivors from the Spanish container ship MV Delfin del Mediterraneo, which had capsized during a storm near Portugal.

 The squadron was formally disbanded at RNAS Culdrose on 31 July 2001, with its outstanding duties, such as training and the oversight of Frigate Flights, handed over to 771 Squadron.

-Aircraft operated
+Aircraft flown

 The squadron operated a variety of different aircraft and versions: